o3de/o3de.org/content/docs/user-guide/visualization/rendering/_index.md

 {{< preview-new >}}

-Open 3D Engine's (O3DE) graphics features are integrated using the Atom renderer, a high performance, physically based rendering (PBR) engine.
-Atom provides advanced graphics techniques; Ray tracing to produce authentic environments; PBR to achieve real-world lighting; Modern post-processing effects to enhance the game experience.
-Atom currently supports forward+ rendering, and is designed to support deferred rendering in the future.
+Open 3D Engine's (O3DE) graphics features are integrated using the Atom renderer, a high performance, physically based rendering engine.
+Atom provides the following features:

+* Ray tracing to produce detailed, authentic environments.
+* Physically based rendering to achieve real-world lighting.
+* Modern post-processing effects to enhance the game experience.
+* Forward+ rendering, with support for deferred rendering in the future.

-Atom has a unified interface which supports multiple platforms and graphics APIs: DirectX 12 or Vulkan on Windows, Metal on macOS and iOS, and Vulkan on Linux.
+Atom has a unified interface which supports multiple platforms and graphics APIs:
+* DirectX 12 or Vulkan on Windows
+* Metal on macOS and iOS
+* Vulkan on Linux

-The following sections go into detail the graphics features in O3DE.
+The following sections in the Atom guide provide more detail about the graphics features in O3DE.

 | Feature | Description |
 | - | - |